-Indeed, while colonial ports vary greatly in their political, economic and socio-cultural conditions, the impact of colonial ports on the ways researchers (re)map and (re)interpret knowledge is best substantiated through exchange that is interdisciplinary, comparative and multicultural.
-CPAGH aims to establish such dialogue through targeted activities, connecting archival and ethnographic researchers interested in questions of historiography, epistemology and agency; and interfacing these researchers with such stakeholders as archivists, curators, performing musicians, A-Level students and adult learners.
-In doing so CPAGH hopes to engender a more comprehensive, widely intelligible and post-Eurocentric approach to colonialism in global history—and to its enduring legacies across time and place.
+Indeed, while colonial ports vary greatly in their political, historical, economic and socio-cultural conditions, their impact on the ways researchers (re)map and (re)interpret knowledge is best substantiated through a vibrant exchange that is comparative, relational and multicultural in perspective.
+CPAGH aims, therefore, to facilitate and further such a dialogue through targeted activities, connecting archival and ethnographic researchers on related questions of epistemology, historiography and agency; and interfacing these researchers with such stakeholders as archivists, curators, performing musicians, A-Level students and adult learners.
+In doing so, CPAGH aims to engender a more comprehensive, widely intelligible and post-Eurocentric approach to studying colonialism in global history, underlying asymmetries of power, and their enduring legacies across time and place.

-Dr Yvonne Liao
+Dr Yvonne Liao (Musicology)

-Dr Hatice Yıldız
+Dr Hatice Yıldız (History)